eabumere/cv/README.md

 ## Intern, Microsoft Practice             			        2008 – 2010
 Quanteq Technology Services Limited
-- Support in the implementation of several business solutions delivered with Microsoft and Cisco solutions.
+- Supported in the implementation of several business solutions delivered with Microsoft and Cisco solutions.

 # BUSINESS SKILLS
 - Understanding of the funder’s expectation working in non-government environment for 12+ years.